Trails End Iris Gardens, Ontario, Canada

 Bouquet In The Window Bouquet In The Garden

 Some of the re-bloomers need a second season after planting to give a good re-bloom.
 Immortality seems to be a little shy the first year and then is the most reliable.
 Queen Dorothy, though not a spectacular flower, is also an excellent re-bloomer and fragrant as well.
-Lady Emma never fails.
-There are Re-bloomers in every class of bearded iris so you could make room for a couple of dwarfs.
-We enjoyed blooms from some of our newest varieties and were very pleased with Double Your Fun, and I'll Be Back, both Intermediate Bearded Irises.
+Rosalie Figge never fails.
+There are Re-bloomers in every class.
+Make room for a couple of dwarfs such as Blueberry Tart and Forever Violet.
+Some reliable Intermediate Re-bloomers are Double Your Fun, Many Mahalos, and I'll Be Back.

 Every year is a little different since the re-bloom is spread out over several months and it's not easy to predict which will and which won't re-bloom.
 We plan to continue to introduce and test more of these varieties and to maintain bloom records which will identify reliability patterns.
 You are welcome to give us a call and/or drop by in the fall to discover which varieties are re-blooming for us.